hbctraining/DGE_workshop/lessons/DGE_workflow.md

 #### Shrunken log2 foldchanges (LFC)

 Generally for count NGS data, there is a large variance associated with the LFC estimates for genes with low read counts, and these weakly expressed genes would be identified as differentially expressed due solely to this variation.
-To account for this issue and reduce false positives for lowly expressed genes, DESeq2 shrinks the LFC estimates toward zero when the infromation for a gene is low, which could include:
+To account for this issue and reduce false positives for lowly expressed genes, DESeq2 shrinks the LFC estimates toward zero when the information for a gene is low, which could include:

+- Low counts
-- Low counts and high dispersion values for a gene
+- High dispersion values
-- Few replicates per sample group? (few degrees of freedom) - http://www.statsci.org/smyth/pubs/edgeRChapterPreprint.pdf

 Similar to the previous shrinkage of dispersion estimates, the shrinkage of LFC estimates uses information from all genes to generate more accurate estimates.
 Specifically, the distribution of LFC estimates for all genes is used (as a prior) to shrink the LFC estimates of genes with little information or high dispersion toward more likely (lower) LFC estimates.

+<img src="../img/deseq2_shrunken_lfc.png" width="500">

+*Illustration taken from the [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).*

-The effect of dispersion on the shrunken LFC is illustrated in the figure below.
-Note that the green gene has low dispersion while the purple gene has high levels of dispersion, but the same mean normalized counts.
-For the green gene with low dispersion, the unshrunken LFC estimate (vertex of the green solid line) is very similar to the shrunken LFC estimate (vertex of the green dotted line), but quite the LFC estimates for the purple gene are quite different due to the high dispersion.
-So even though two genes can have similar normalized count values, they can have differing degrees of shrinkage.
+For example, in the figure above, the green gene and purple gene have the same mean values for the two sample groups (C57BL/6J and DBA/2J), but the green gene has low variation while the purple gene has high levels of variation.
+For the green gene with low variation, the unshrunken LFC estimate (vertex of the green solid line) is very similar to the shrunken LFC estimate (vertex of the green dotted line), but the LFC estimates for the purple gene are quite different due to the high dispersion.
+So even though two genes can have similar normalized count values, they can have differing degrees of LFC shrinkage.
 Notice the LFC estimates are shrunken toward the prior (black solid line).

-*Illustration below taken from the [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).*

-<img src="../img/deseq2_shrunken_lfc.png" width="500">

-> **NOTE:** If very large expected fold changes for a number of individual genes are expected, but not so many large fold changes that the width of the prior adjusts to allow such large fold changes, then you may want to turn off LFC shrinkage.
+>**NOTE:** If very large expected fold changes for a number of individual genes are expected, but not so many large fold changes that the width of the prior adjusts to allow such large fold changes, then you may want to turn off LFC shrinkage.
 >
 >The reason is that shrinking of fold changes requires that the software can estimate the range of reasonable values for LFC by looking at the distribution of LFCs (particularly the upper quantile of the absolute LFC).
 But there might be precise fold changes which are above this upper quantile, and so the prior is too narrow for the targeted genes.
 The prior might then be a bad assumption for this type of dataset, so it's reasonable to turn it off. *(Response from Mike Love, creator of DESeq2 (http://seqanswers.com/forums/showthread.php?t=49101))*

 #### Hypothesis testing using the Wald test

-The shrunken LFC estimates for each level of each factor in the design formula relative to mean expression of all groups represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.
-The model coefficients can be viewed with `coefficients(dds)` to explore the strength of the effect for each factor group for every gene.
+The shrunken LFC estimates are given for each sample group relative to the mean expression of all groups.
+These estimates represent the **model coefficients**, and these coefficients are calculated regardless of the comparison of interest.
+The model coefficients can be viewed with `coefficients(dds)` to explore the strength of the effect for each factor group relative the overall mean for every gene.

 However, generally we are interested in the LFC estimates relative to other sample groups instead of to the mean expression of all groups.
+To do this, we must test if difference in the log2 fold changes between groups is zero.
+To determine whether the difference in shrunken LFC estimate differs significantly from zero, the Wald test is used.

-To indicate to DESeq2 the groups we want to compare whether the expression of genes are significantly different, we can use **contrasts**.
+To indicate to DESeq2 the groups we want to compare, we can use **contrasts** to perform differential expression testing between two groups using the Wald test.
-These can be provided to DESeq2 a couple of different ways.
+Contrasts can be provided to DESeq2 a couple of different ways:

-To determine whether the shrunken LFC estimate differs significantly from zero, the Wald test is used.

-##Fold change shrinkage (Fisher info: degrees of freedom (number of samples, number of betas), estimated mean counts, dispersion estimate); beta prior (briefly - if very few reps and high variation within gene); Wald testing; LRT testing; exercises

-To determine whether the model estimate (LFC) differs significantly from zero, the shrunken LFC estimate is divided by it's standard error to generate a z-statistic, which is compared to the normal distribution.
+1. Using the `results()` function, specify the factor and it's levels you would like to compare: `results(dds, contrast=c("sex", "F", "M"))`.
+The level given last is the base level for the comparison.
+2. Instead of giving the factor and levels as a vector, you can create a list using the factor levels given in `resultsNames()`.
+For example, if the output of `resultsNames(dds)` is "sexF", "sexM", then you could write the contrast as follows:

+	`contast_sex <- list("sexF", "sexM")`

+	`results(dds, contrast=contrast_sex)`

+#### Multiple test correction

+If we used the p-value directly from the Wald test with a significance cut-off of 0.05, then 5% of all genes would be called as differentially expressed (i.e. 5% False positive genes).
+The more genes we test, the more 'false positives' we discover.
+DESeq2 helps reduce the number of genes tested by removing those genes unlikely to be significantly DE, such as those with low number of counts and outlier samples.
+However, we still need to correct for multiple testing, and there are a few common approaches:

+- **Bonferroni:** Reject any hypothesis with p-value ≤ α/m. **This is a very conservative approach with a high probability of false negatives.**
+- **FDR / Benjamini-Hochberg:** Rank j / m multiplied by the FDR levels.
+This approach is designed to control the proportion of false positives among the set of rejected hypotheses
+- **Q-value:** The minimum FDR that can be attained when calling that feature significant.
+For example, if gene X has a q-value of 0.013 it means that 1.3% of genes that show p-values at least as small as gene X are false positives

+In DESeq2, the p-values attained by the Wald test are corrected for multiple testing using the Benjamin and Hochberg method.
+The p-adjusted values should be used to determine significant genes.

 ***
 # Turning off prior